krestfield/docs/certdog/deploymentoptions.md

 ## Summary

-Deployment of certdog is flexible in order to fit in with any environment and options are not limited to those mentioned above
+Deployment of certdog is flexible in order to fit in with any environment, options are not limited to those mentioned above

-If you wish to discuss options with us, drop us a line at
+If you wish to discuss your requirements with us, drop us a line at

 [support@krestfield.com](mailto:support@krestfield.com)